 I prefer the first option because a lot of my fall decor is also Thanksgiving decor so I tend to ignore fall (since AZ is so stinkin hot until October anyway!) but IF you do the above mentioned order, you will want to keep reading for a fun Halloween idea, a wood bunting sign!
 This was so easy using Martha’s darling cardboard stencils, my 9 year old helper was so excited to see this come to life!

 To make this fun board, you need a piece of wood.
 We painted ours a dry brush technique with gray acrylic paint.
 We then punched out all the negative space from the stencils.
 I used the triangle banner stencil and outlined 4 triangles onto my wood with a pencil.
-I used this awesome tape to hold in place while I painted.
+I used tape to hold in place while I painted.

 I let my girls take over the stenciling since it was the easy part.
 They just blotted and stayed inside the blue, easy peasy.